HarpurCriticalArchive/web/editorial-policy.md

 Sources](33).
 This List also gives the source of the 17 versions of poems found in Harpur’s handwritten correspondence.
-Fifteen are preserved at the Mitchell Library, one at the State Library of Victoria and another at Trinity College, University of Melbourne.
+Fifteen are preserved at the Mitchell Library, one at the State Library of Victoria and another at Trinity College, Melbourne.

 The [List of Sources](33) also enumerates the surprisingly wide range of colonial newspapers and journals in which Harpur’s poetry appeared.